 TGbe editor: Please update the following paragraph in this subclause as shown below:

 The Medium Synchronization Delay Information Present subfield is set to 1 if the Medium Synchronization Delay Information subfield is present in the Common Info field.
 Otherwise, the Medium Synchronization Delay Information Present subfield is set to 0.
+The Medium Synchronization Delay Information Present subfield is set to 0 when the Basic Multi-Link element is transmitted by a non-AP STA affiliated with a non-AP MLD.

 TGbe editor: Please update the following paragraphs in this subclause as shown below:

 The MLD Capabilities And Operations Present subfield is set to 1 if the MLD Capabilities And Operations subfield is present in the Common Info field.
 Otherwise, the MLD Capabilities And Operations Present subfield is set to 0.
 The MLD Capabilities And Operations Present subfield is set to 1 when the Basic Multi-Link element is carried in Beacon, Probe Response, (Re)Association Request, and (Re)Association Response frames.
+The MLD Capabilities And Operations Present subfield is set to 0 when Basic Multi-Link element is included in other frames.

 The AP MLD ID Present subfield is set to 1 if the AP MLD ID field is present in the Common Info field.
 Otherwise, the AP MLD ID Present subfield is set to 0.
+The AP MLD ID Present subfield is set to 0 when the Basic Multi-Link element is transmitted by a non-AP STA affiliated with a non-AP MLD.
+The AP MLD ID Present subfield is set to 0 when the Basic Multi-Link element is carried in a Beacon frame, an (Re)Association Response frame, an Authentication frame, or a Probe Response frame that is not a multi-link probe response.

 The Extended MLD Capabilities And Operations Present subfield is set to 1 if the Extended MLD Capabilities And Operations subfield is present in the Common Info field of the Basic Multi-Link element.
 Otherwise, the Extended MLD Capabilities And Operations Present subfield is set to 0.
+The Extended MLD Capabilities And Operations Present subfield is set to 1 when the Basic Multi-Link element is carried in Beacon, Probe Response, (Re)Association Request, and (Re)Association Response frames and at least one of the following conditions is satisfied by the MLD with whom the transmitting STA is affiliated:

+dot11OperationParameterUpdateImplemented is true.

+dot11NSTRStatusUpdateImplemented is true.

+dot11EHTEMLSREnablementOnOneLinkImplemented is true.

+dot11EHTBTMMLDRecommendationForMultipleAPsImplemented is true.

+The frame is a Beacon, or a broadcast Probe Response frame and the value carried in the Recommended Max Simultaneous Links subfield is nonzero.

 Common Info field of the Basic Multi-Link element